resthub/resthub-spring-stack/src/documentation/web.rst

 Default configuration
 ---------------------

-RESThub comes with built-in XML and JSON support for serialization.
+RESThub comes with built-in JSON and XML support for serialization.

-XML serialization/deserialization is based on default JAXB Jersey support.

-JSON serialization/deserialization is based on `Jackson framework <http://jackson.codehaus.org/>`_, wich is much more powerful and flexible than default Jersey JSON support.
+JSON serialization/deserialization is enabled by default on GenericController and based on `Jackson framework <http://jackson.codehaus.org/>`_, wich is much more powerful and flexible than default Jersey JSON support.
 Please read `Jackson annotation guide <http://wiki.fasterxml.com/JacksonAnnotations>`_ for details about configuration capabilities.

 Jackson support for JAXB annotations is disabled by default, because they cause a lot of confusion between XML/JSON serialization/deserialization.

+XML serialization/deserialization is based on default JAXB Jersey support, and is not activated by default on GenericControler.
+You can easily activate it with the @Produces and @Consumes annotations on your controller classes.

 Include JAXB elements
 ---------------------